Office of the Superintendent of Financial Institutions

 For each component of the Appointed Actuary’s compensation listed above that varies with the performance of the company, the value of that component as a percentage of the base salary, must be disclosed.
 This might include, but is not limited to, participation in a bonus plan and/or a stock option plan that is based on company performance.
-The basis used to determine the amounts of these variable compensation components must be disclosed.
+The company must disclose the basis used to determine the amounts of these variable compensation components.

-If the Appointed Actuary serves as an external consultant to the company, then the information provided to OSFI must include the following information:
+If the Appointed Actuary serves as an external consultant to the company, then the information provided to OSFI must include:

-Due to its sensitive nature, the “Disclosure of compensation” must be included in a separate cover letter to Sheldon Selby, Actuarial Division at OSFI and, on request, to other Canadian regulators with reference to the cover letter made in the relevant section of the AAR.
+Due to its sensitive nature, the “Disclosure of compensation” must be included in a separate cover letter to Christopher Westfield (Christopher.Westfield@osfi-bsif.gc.ca), Actuarial Division at OSFI and, on request, to other Canadian regulators with reference to the cover letter made in the relevant section of the AAR.

-The Appointed Actuary Report is expected to disclose the reporting relationships and dependencies of the Appointed Actuary.
+The AAR should disclose the reporting relationships and dependencies of the Appointed Actuary.

 For Appointed Actuaries who are employees of the company, the AAR should disclose the name and position of the person (or persons) to whom the Appointed Actuary reports as well as any changes in this regard over the past year.
-Both solid line and dotted line reporting relationships should be disclosed.
-Any anticipated change should also be disclosed.
+Both solid line and dotted line reporting relationships should be disclosed, as well as any anticipated change.

-For example, disclosure should include the name and position of:
+For example, the AAR should disclose the name and position of:

-OSFI requires the work of the Appointed Actuary to be externally peer reviewed.
-The criteria and requirements are set out in OSFI's Guideline E-15 Appointed Actuary: Legal Requirements, Qualifications and Peer Review.
+OSFI requires the work of the Appointed Actuary to be externally peer reviewed, as set out in OSFI’s Guideline E-15 Appointed Actuary: Legal Requirements, Qualifications and Peer Review.
 The Guideline, which includes peer review requirements, was updated in 2012.